State Space Estimation for DPOR-based Model Checkers(Extended Version): Introduction

 We note that the combination of \trust, tree-estimation, and stochastic enumeration exploits a number of subtle but important properties of the \trust algorithm.
-An alternative approach would be to apply Pitt's procedure \cite{pitt}, a generalization of Knuth's procedure that corrects for DAGs.
-Indeed, we show that Pitt's procedure can be implemented in a \dpor algorithm.
-However, while Pitt's estimator is unbiased, our experience is that its variance is too high to be of practical use: even when a program has exactly one maximal trace, the variance can be exponential.
-Second, it is crucial that the underlying optimal \dpor algorithm is history independent.
+First, we crucially leverage the fact that the underlying optimal \dpor algorithm is history independent.
 In an optimal model checker like Nidhugg~\cite{nidhugg}, every execution graph is visited through a unique path, implicitly inducing a tree.
 However, the task of sampling paths in such a tree (in the style of Knuth's estimator) can be non-trivial.
-This is because, to decide whether a given execution graph is a child of another, the model checker may have to consult the history of the exploration, possibly paying exponential cost, and losing the poly-time sampling property.
-Third, one could try to reduce variance by a number of heuristics that perform importance sampling in various ways.
-However, in practice, the performance of importance sampling is very sensitive to good estimations of the relative sizes of different options.
-These estimations are difficult to come by for practical benchmarks, other than by computationally expensive nested Monte Carlo searches.
+This is because, to decide whether a given execution graph is an extension of another, the model checker may have to consult the history of the exploration, paying exponential cost in the worst case, undermining the poly-time sampling property.
+Second, one could try to reduce variance using a number of heuristics that perform importance sampling in various ways.
+However, in practice, the performance of importance sampling is very sensitive to good estimates of the relative sizes of different options.
+These estimates are difficult to come by for practical benchmarks.

-We also explore the theoretical question whether there is a good approximate counter that uses \emph{subexponential} time.
-We find that, surprisingly, there is an unbiased estimator with low variance that runs in time $\tilde{O}(\sqrt{N})$, where $N$ is the number of maximal traces!
-While theoretically optimal (there is a $O(\sqrt{N})$ lower bound \cite{Stockmeyer85}), the polynomial factors appearing in the algorithm are too large for empirical evaluation.
+We also explore the theoretical question of whether there is a good approximate counter that uses \emph{subexponential} time.
+We find that, surprisingly, there is an unbiased estimator with low variance that runs in time \(\tilde{O}(\sqrt{N})\), where \(N\) is the number of possible maximal traces (here $\tilde{O}$ hides polynomial factors)!
+While theoretically optimal (there is an \(\Omega(\sqrt{N})\) lower bound \cite{Stockmeyer85}), the polynomial factors appearing in the algorithm are too large for empirical evaluation.

 \myparagraph{Contributions}{ In summary, this paper makes the following contributions: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0.25em, parsep=0pt] \item We formulate the estimation problem for Mazurkiewicz traces and show that it is \#P-hard and inapproximable within any subexponential factor unless \textsf{P} = \textsf{NP}.